AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/ditaval-editor.md

 The first drop-down lists the allowed DITA attributes that you can use in the DITAVAL file.

 The second drop-down list shows the values configured for the selected attribute.
 Then, the next drop-down list shows the actions that you can configure on the selected attribute.
 The allowed values in the action drop-down are - `include`, `exclude`, `passthrough`, and `flag`.
-For more information about these values, view the definition of [prop](http://docs.oasis-open.org/dita/dita/v1.3/errata01/os/complete/part3-all-inclusive/langRef/ditaval/ditaval-prop.html#ditaval-prop) element in OASIS DITA documentation
+For more information about these values, view the definition of [prop](http://docs.oasis-open.org/dita/dita/v1.3/errata01/os/complete/part3-all-inclusive/langRef/ditaval/ditaval-prop.html#ditaval-prop) element in OASIS DITA documentation.
+For details of the action of properties of the attributes, view [Actions of property](#actions-for-property).

 #### Add Rev Prop